-8 Instagram Analytics Tools to Help You Grow in 2019
+10 of the Best Instagram Analytics Tools to Help You Grow in 2020

-One of our biggest Instagram predictions for 2019 is that businesses will be investing a lot more time and energy into tracking their Instagram analytics and optimizing posts based on their learnings from the data.
+In 2020, we expect more businesses to invest their time and energy into tracking their Instagram analytics and optimizing posts based on their learnings from the data.

 If you want to track ROI from Instagram, you’ll need an Instagram analytics tool to help you increase engagement, get more views on stories, and make more sales.

 In the following post, we cover 10 of the best Instagram analytics tools for 2020:

 #1 Instagram Analytics Tool: Later’s Instagram Analytics for Your Everyday Content Optimization